KatarzynaNabozny/Agrokaszuby-Frontend/README.md

 needed to provide email, start ane end date.
 This is removed from RESERVATION table
 4. Saving currency exchange when changing currency for USD in Reservation form. \
 Then PriceService invokes CurrencyExchangeService.
 This is saved in CURRENCY_EXCHANGE table
+5. Saving comment on 'Leave a comment' form, when pressing Send button.
+This is saved to COMMENT table
+6. Removing comment on 'Leave a comment' form, when pressing Rollback button.
+This is removed from COMMENT table \
+   needed to provide email and subject.
 ## 6. Design patterns (F6, F3)
 * Builder - Reservation  (F6)
 * Singleton - WeatherService (F3), ReservationService (F2)